MicrosoftDocs/data-api-builder-docs/data-api-builder/rest.md

 GET /api/book?$first={n}&$after={continuation-data}
 ```

 This continuation approach uses cursor-based pagination.
-A unique cursor is a reference to a specific item in the dataset.
-This determines where to continue retrieving data in the next set.
+A unique cursor is a reference to a specific item in the dataset, determining where to continue retrieving data in the next set.
 Unlike index pagination that use offsets or indexes, cursor-based pagination doesn't rely on skipping records.
-This makes it more reliable with large datasets or frequently changing data.
+Cursor continuation makes it more reliable with large datasets or frequently changing data.
 Instead, it ensures a smooth and consistent flow of data retrieval by starting exactly where the last query left off, based on the cursor provided.

 For example: